MicrosoftDocs/SupportArticles-docs/Outlook/Client/synchronization/Groups-dont-synchronize.md

 Resolution 2: If some of the Microsoft 365 groups have 100K items or more, use the following information.

-If modern authentication is enabled for your tenant, and the item count in some of the affected groups is 100K or more, you might need to reduce the time period for which Outlook caches items from Office 365 groups.
+If modern authentication is enabled for your tenant, and the item count in some of the affected groups is 100K or more, you might need to reduce the time period for which Outlook caches items from Microsoft 365 groups.
 The default time period is 12 months.

 To reduce this time period and fix the issue, use the following steps: